James Jones (footballer, born 1996): Crewe Alexandra

 Jones was born in Dundee.
 He made his first-team debut for Crewe Alexandra as a 76th-minute substitute for Danny Haynes in Crewe Alexandra's 1–1 away draw to Crawley Town on 1 November 2014.
 He scored his first Crewe goal in a 3–2 win at Colchester United on 7 February 2015.

 In April 2017, Crewe triggered a contract clause keeping Jones at Crewe until June 2018.
 In August 2017, a potential transfer to an unnamed Championship side (later named as Preston North End) was cancelled due to concerns about a prolonged recovery from a hernia operation and a related pelvis issue.
 In mid-November 2017, he resumed light running on grass, having suffered some set-backs in his rehabilitation, but he suffered a medial ligament injury in training and in January 2018 was ruled out for the rest of the season, though he recovered to make six appearances, scoring once, before the season's end.

 On 1 May 2018, Jones signed a new two-year contract until summer 2020.
 At Milton Keynes on 19 January 2019, Jones suffered a suspected broken fibula (later diagnosed as severe lateral ligament damage) that ruled him out for six weeks.

 Lincoln City

 In June 2020, after the 2019–20 season was terminated prematurely during the COVID-19 pandemic, Jones was offered a new contract by Crewe manager David Artell, but was linked with a move to Lincoln City.
 This was confirmed on 6 July 2020, with Jones joining Lincoln on a free transfer, signing a 3-year contract.
 He made his debut for Lincoln starting the game in the EFL Cup on 5 September 2020 and in the following round, he scored his first goal for Lincoln City in a 5–0 win over Bradford City.

 Wrexham

 On 24 August 2021, after just one season with Lincoln, Jones dropped down to the National League to join Wrexham on a three-year deal.

+He signed a new contract with the League Two club in October 2023, securing his future until June 2025.

+Burton Albion

+On 31 January 2025, Jones signed an 18-month contract with Burton Albion.